MESAHub/mesa/docs/source/developing/test_suite.rst

 Setting up new machine with MESA TestHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. Make an account on `the TestHub <https://testhub.mesastar.org/>`_ by messaging one of the admins (Bill Wolf).
-Remember the email and password you use; you'll need them later in the terminal.
+You will receive a token that you will need later in order to submit logs to the logs server.
+Remember also the email and password you use; you'll need these later in the terminal.

 2. Make sure ruby is installed, for example using the `Ruby version manager <https://rvm.io/>`_ (rvm).